ghi-electronics/Documentation/software/tinyclr/tutorials/can.md

 Filters can be set to automatically accept or ignore messages based on their arbitration ID.

 > [!Tip]
->Each CAN channel supports up to 64 standard IDs and 32 Extended IDs
+>On SC20xxx, each CAN channel supports up to 64 standard IDs and 32 Extended IDs.
+SC13xxx supports up to 14 filters.

 ### Range Filter
 `AddRangeFilter()` allows you to set a range of arbitration IDs that will be accepted as valid messages.
 Messages with arbitration IDs outside of this range will be ignored.
 You can add more than one range filter.
 In the sample code below, the range filters will accept messages with arbitration IDs ranging from `0x12` to `0x20` and also between `0x500` and `0x1000` inclusive.